kaibyao/fbkl-rust/migration/README.md

 2. Update your migration file code.
 3. Run your migration: `sea-orm-cli migrate up`.
 4. Generate your entity file: `sea-orm-cli generate entity -o entity/src/entities --tables <table_name> --with-serde both`. **IT IS IMPORTANT THAT YOU INCLUDE `--tables <table_name>` or else you will override all custom changes to existing entity files.**
+    - If your migration includes foreign key relations, it's possible that your existing entities may have become overriden.
+Make sure those existing entities only include the new relations.
 5. If your new table has an `id` column, you probably don't want the application to be able to overwrite that column.
 Add the `#[serde(skip_deserializing)]` macro above the column definition.
 See `entities/user.rs` for example.

 ## Commands